SmokinClove/smokinclove.github.io/content/blog/writeups/a-tale-of-css-drawings/index.md

 ###9.
 July 2019 - [The crimson sunset](https://codepen.io/SmokinClove/pen/LYPLKvr)
 ![sunset](sunset.png)
 As a break from drawing anime characters, and since i had just skimmed through the manga Chihayafuru (i only watched a few anime episodes enough for me to hear my idol Hosoya Yoshimasa voice Arata in a Fukui accent), a certain poem caught my attention.
-Ironically, this is the one poem, though recited a few times in the show, is not one of the 100 poems in the karuta game around which the show revolves.
+Ironically, this is the one poem, though recited a few times in the show, not among the main 100 poems in the karuta game around which the show revolves.

 I just love the image of a crimson sunset so much i improvised a scene with a love letter and an omamori, with the original Japanese text and my own English translation of the poem.